Esri/arcgis-maps-sdk-flutter-samples/lib/samples/create_mobile_geodatabase/README.md

 ## How to use the sample

 Tap on the map to add a feature symbolizing the user's location.
 Tap "View table" to view the contents of the geodatabase feature table.
-Once you have added the location points to the map, click on "Create and share mobile geodatabase" to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.
+Once you have added the location points to the map, click on "Create and share mobile geodatabase" to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Maps SDK application.

 ## How it works